annetteclopezdavila/Advanced_Machine_Learning/Projects/Project2.md

 ~~~
 ![image](https://user-images.githubusercontent.com/67920563/110247485-7ef8d700-7f3a-11eb-9782-3339ffb6c32e.png)

-We can also test other alpha values that may make our predictions better:
+It can be noticed that we chose an arbitrary penalty term (alpha value) in this example.
+In order to choose alpha, we must use cross validation.
+The alpha value that gives us the least variance is the optimal value.
+We can thus test other alpha values that may make our predictions better:
 ~~~
 #test other alphas
 import matplotlib.pyplot as plt